 If you’re facing charges in relation to assault occasioning actual bodily harm, it’s a good idea to speak to an experienced criminal lawyer who will be able to advise you of your options.

 The expert defence team at Sydney Criminal Lawyers® regularly appears in assault occasioning actual bodily harm cases and will be happy to help you understand the charges and what to do next.

 As a firm that specialises exclusively in criminal law, we have the knowledge and experience to give you the best possible defence in your assault case.

-We have a proven track record of obtaining excellent results in assault occasioning actual bodily harm matters – in many cases, we’ve helped clients avoid a conviction by persuading the magistrate to deal with the matter by way of a ‘section 10’ – which is where you are found guilty but no conviction is recorded on your criminal history.
+We have a proven track record of obtaining excellent results in assault occasioning actual bodily harm matters – in many cases, we’ve helped clients avoid a conviction by persuading the magistrate to deal with the matter by way of a ‘section 10 dismissal or conditional release order’ – which is where you are found guilty but no conviction is recorded on your criminal history.